DHP-stottepakke/pages/pages/dmp_knowledge_base/dmp_knowledge_base.md

 The knowledge base is complemented by the following topics:
 - [Publishing the DMP](publish_dmp)
 - [Frequently asked difficult questions](difficult_faq)
-The page structure is based on the [Science Europe Core Requirements](https://doi.org/10.5281/zenodo.4915862 "Science Europe.
-(2021).
-Practical Guide to the International Alignment of Research Data Management - Extended Edition. https://doi.org/10.5281/zenodo.4915862").
-Each section is annotated and mapped to relevant persistent identifiers, interested stakeholders, project phase, and the [RDA Common Standard for maDMP](http://doi.org/10.15497/rda00039).
-Furthermore, each section is complemented by more extensive explanations and the [DMP guidance from the Research Council of Norway](https://www.forskningsradet.no/en/research-policy-strategy/open-science/research-data/), the [DMP template provided by Horizon Europe](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/how-to-participate/reference-documents?selectedProgrammePeriod=2021-2027&selectedProgramme=HORIZON), the[FAIRsFAIR FAIR-Aware Additional Guidance](https://doi.org/10.5281/zenodo.6088215).
-Provided information and annotations are specific to jurisdiction, stakeholders, and guidance documents in Norway.
-Policies highlight partners in the 'DHP støttepakke' project at the current stage.
 - [Research Data Management terminology (NO-EN)](rdm_terminology)
 - [DMP training plans](dmp_training)
 - [Inspiring DMP projects](dmp_projects_elsewhere)

 ---
-## Who is a DMP for?
+## DMP stakeholders
-A DMP is a structured document that gathers information on the handling of research data throughout the entire lifecycle of a research project.
+A data management plan (DMP) is a structured document that gathers information on the handling of research data throughout the entire lifecycle of a research project.
 A data management plan is a living document that should be updated as the project develops.\
-Researchers meet requirements from institutions on research funders that projects must have a DMP .
-While funders are interested in maximising the impact of a research project, a DMP is also a useful tool for researchers.\
+Researchers meet requirements from institutions on research funders that projects must have a DMP.
+While funders are interested in ensuring that research data in a project contribute to its impact, writing a DMP is also a useful process for researchers and a DMP can function as a hub that connects data-related aspects in a project.\
 Importantly, the information in a data management plan can also be valuable for third-party actors at different stages of a research project.
 Automatic exchange of information through machine-actionable data management plans (maDMP) is increasingly gaining attention (see e.g. [Miksa, T, Simms, S, Mietchen, D and Jones, S. 2019.
 Ten Príncipes for Machine-Actionable Data Management Plans.
 PLoS Comput Biol, 15(3): e1006750](https://doi.org/10.1371/journal.pcbi.1006750)).

 In this project, we have categorised stakeholders into 3 levels (illustrated below as stakeholder pyramid):